tektutor/openshift-march-2026/Day2/README.md

     - user applications will be scheduled in this type of node
 - Kubernetes, supports extending Kubernetes API(features) by using Custom Resource Definitions and Custom Controllers
 - supports command-line only
+- Kubernetes encourages extending Kubernetes API(Features) by adding your Custom Resources in the Kubernetes cluster
+- Custom Resources can be adding by adding Custom Resource Definitions (CRD)
+- To manage Custom Resources, we also need to support Custom Controller
+- Normally Custom Resources and Custom Controllers are packaged as Operators or in some rare cases it could be even package as Helm charts
 </pre>